-Dental Implants Stuart, FL
+Dental Implants Stuart FL

-Dr. Crystel Riggs in Stuart, Fl has taken advanced training in dental Implants to provide her patients options to having missing teeth, loose dentures or even partial dentures.
+Dr. Crystel Riggs in Stuart, Fl has taken advanced training in dental Implants to provide her patients dental care options to having missing teeth, loose dentures or even partial dentures.
 She has completed a mini-residency with the Biomet 3i Implant Continuum, as well as Nobel-Biocare Implants “Teeth-in-a-Day” Training with the Institute for Facial Esthetics.

 Dental implants are traditionally completed in two phases.
-The first phase is the surgical placement of the titanium fixture (which looks like a small screw) into the jawbone.
+The first phase of dental implants is the surgical placement of the titanium fixture (which looks like a small screw) into the jawbone.
 This essentially creates a root for the crown to sit on.
-We work very closely with our local surgeon to select the correct size, angle and location to optimally help our patients enjoy chewing again with a properly placed implant.
+We work very closely with our local surgeon to select the correct size, angle and location to optimally help our patients enjoy chewing again with a properly placed dental implant.

-The second phase of the process is the restorative phase, in which we often use our Lightwalker® laser to uncover the head of the implant after it has had a few months to integrate into the bone.
-An impression is taken of the implant and then working closely with our skilled laboratory technicians, we design a custom-made abutment and crown to fit securely over the implant.
-Because the dental implant is made of titanium and the crown typically is made of porcelain, there is never a concern about a cavity developing or the tooth needing a root canal!
+The second phase of the dental implant process is the restorative phase, in which we often use our Lightwalker® laser to uncover the head of the dental implant after it has had a few months to integrate into the bone.
+An impression is taken of the dental implants and then working closely with our skilled laboratory technicians, we design a custom-made abutment and crown to fit securely over the implant.
+Because the dental implant is made of titanium and the crown typically is made of porcelain, there is never a concern about a cavity developing or the tooth root needing a root canal!
 Dental Implants are essentially considered by many to be a “permanent” restoration and should last your lifetime with proper care and maintenance.